Glen Carbon, Illinois: Schon Park

-Schon Park is the newest park in Glen Carbon, Illinois.
+Schon Park is the newest park in Glen Carbon.
 It was opened in 2013, with pavilions, benches, a walking trail and a pond within its limits.
-The park sits on 36-acres of land, across from St. Cecelia Church and Village Hall on Glen Carbon Road.
+The park sits on 36 acres of land, across from St. Cecelia Church and Village Hall on Glen Carbon Road.
 The ground breaking for the second phase of the park was on May 25, 2018.
 The second phase construction will include the building of concrete paths, parking lot, underground utilities, a restroom facility and playground.
-The final plan for the park includes bicycle and walking trails, a baseball diamond, batting cages, basketball and tennis courts, splash pad, toddler playground and a concession stand.
+The final plan for the park includes bicycle and walking trails, baseball diamond, batting cages, basketball and tennis courts, splash pad, toddler playground and concession stand.